-Figure 12.
+Figure 15.
 A Type (MyControlLoop) created in MyTypeLib library.
-This example shows a control loop created as a control module type, while the components are ready-made instances from the standard libraries
+This example shows a control loop created as a diagram type, while the components are readymade instances from the standard libraries

 Modify Complex Types

 This subsection describes a use case where it is preferable to copy two types, instead of keeping a single and very large type in a library.